yinuo-136/chatAppBackend/extra.md

 ## TYPE CHECKING

--type checking is implemented on the backend toward all the functions called by the server.
+- type checking is implemented on the backend toward all the functions called by the server.
--type checking mainly focus on the type correctness of parameters and retuen types of the function.
+- type checking mainly focus on the type correctness of parameters and retuen types of the function.
--type checking also include some checking toward variables(with complicate data structures) that in the function -type checking is done by the module `typing`, the mainly used methods are `Tuple`, `List`, `Dict` and `Union`
+- type checking also include some checking toward variables(with complicate data structures) that in the function
+- type checking is done by the module `typing`, the mainly used methods are `Tuple`, `List`, `Dict` and `Union`